Program : International Seminar on air pollution in French-speaking West African cities

 14h20 - 14h40 : Aristide Akpo Abomey-Calavi University, Benin – Characterizing air pollution in Benin

-14h40 - 15h00 : Sekou Keita Péléforo Gon Coulibaly University et Julien Bahino Félix Houphouët-Boigny University – Côte d’Ivoire : Emissions inventory and characterisation of gas pollution.
+14h40 - 15h00 : Sekou Keita Péléforo Gon Coulibaly University and Julien Bahino Félix Houphouët-Boigny University – Côte d’Ivoire : Emissions inventory and characterisation of gas pollution.

 15h00 - 15h20 : Bernard Nana Physics department, Ouagadougou University, Burkina Faso – Emissions from the main sources of air pollution in Ouagadougou and air pollution monitoring challenges.